 Case study

-Savings of £5.2 million over 3-years identified during SRMA visit
+Savings of £5.2 million over 3 years identified during SRMA visit

-The Minerva Learning Trust’s actions, together with ESFA’s school resource management adviser (SRMA) support, allowed the trust to focus on financial recovery to ensure long-term financial health and sustainability.
+The Minerva Learning Trust’s actions, together with SRMA support, allowed the trust to focus on financial recovery to ensure long-term financial health and sustainability.

-The aims of the SRMA deployment were:
+The aims of the SRMA deployment were to:

 Prior to deployment, the SRMA met with the Minerva Learning Trust’s executive team and finance director to understand the context of the organisation, its historical position and journey to growth, how the trust board operated and its plans for the future.